Hello and thank you for stopping by. I may have a

 - When the Caramac is half melted (mine took just over 1 minute), remove from the microwave and stir until it is all melted.

-- Drizzle the melted Caramac over the cookies.
+- Using a teaspoon, drizzle the melted Caramac over the cooled cookies.

 - Leave the cookies to set.